t-student/websource/content/post/rethinking01.md

 ![](/media/rethink01-sim01.png) |  ![](/media/rethink01-sim02.png)

 However, what we really would like to know is what the simulated data look like if we build in our uncertainty of the parameter estimate.
-When we do this we obtain a *posterior predictive distribution*.
+When we do this we obtain a **posterior predictive distribution**.
 The way to do this is to use the samples as weights when simulating the data and this only necessitates a small tweak on the above code.
 The result is shown on the right hand side plot above.
 You can see how there is a much broader spread in $w$ reflecting our uncertainty about $p$.
-The simulation is effectively produced

 {{< highlight r>}}
 set.seed(3411)